UIElement Docs Version 0.12.2

 The asJSON() parser requires a fallback object as parameter as {} probably won't match the type you're expecting.

-Before adding event listeners, applying effects, or passing states, you need to select elements inside the component.
+Before adding event listeners, applying effects, or passing states to sub-elements, you need to select them using a function for element selection:

 js

-// Select all <button> elements & sync their 'disabled' properties
+// Select all <button> elements and apply effects on them

 js